hellodommy/cs3245-hw/HW3/README.txt

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.

-[ ] I/We, A0000000X, certify that I/we have followed the CS 3245 Information
-Retrieval class guidelines for homework assignments.
-In particular, I/we expressly vow that I/we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.
+[x] We, A0189690L and A0190198W, certify that we have followed the CS 3245 Information Retrieval class guidelines for homework assignments.
+In particular, we expressly vow that we have followed the Facebook rule in discussing with others in doing the assignment and did not take notes (digital or printed) from the discussions.